 Regional anesthesia reduces the risk of nausea or vomiting after your procedure as it significantly reduces the medication needed for your procedure.
 It also eliminates the need to place a breathing tube since you are to breathe for yourself and maintain your airway.
 If needed, additional medication may be administered during your procedure to relax you and keep you comfortable.

-Some regional blocks are administered for the purpose of post-operative pain control and usually keep you pain-free for up to 24 hrs after your procedure.
-This decreases the need for narcotics in the early recovery period.
+Some regional blocks are administered for the purpose of post-operative pain control.
+They decrease the need for narcotics in the early recovery period.
 The block will gradually wear off and feeling and movement will return to your extremity.
-Please contact us if your arm or leg still feels numb after 24 hrs.
+Please review Instructions Following Your Peripheral Nerve Block for safety information and when and how to contact us.